-The 2016 Commemorative will be unveiled on Thursday, July 6, 2017.
-Member who have not purchased a commemorative may still do so until Saturday, July 8, 2017.
+The Commemorative is unveiled on Thursday, July 6, 2017.
+Members who have not purchased a commemorative may still do so until Saturday, July 8, 2017.
 They can order through the online membership system, via the convention form, or calling 800-977-7927.

 Who can purchase a Commemorative?

 All current Primary and Associate members may each purchase one commemorative.
 Your membership must be current through July 31 of the year of the commemorative order.
 If your membership lapses before this date it must be brought current before your commemorative can be distributed.

 How long do I have to order a Commemorative?